-9.0 Drainage
+5. Drainage

 Surface Water from the proposed building will be captured within a rainwater harvesting facility together with existing soakaways.
 A clean water storage tank will be installed.
-All dirty water will be routed and collected in the existing dirty water tank on site which is of sufficient capacity.
+All dirty water will be routed and collected in a dirty water tank.

-10.0 Manure Storage & Disposal
+6. Manure Storage & Disposal

-The manure is proposed to be removed every four days using a conveyor belt system and then shall either be directly applied to the land or stored in the existing manure store on farm.
+The manure is proposed to be removed every four days using a conveyor belt system and then shall either be directly applied to the land or stored in the manure store on farm.
 The manure produced shall have a low moisture content thus meaning it can be easily stored.
 At the end of the cycle it would take approximately two to three days to clean and sterilise the building in preparation for the new flock.